-- Try to eat immediately after finishing any training and definitely within 20 mins of the run or session ending.
+Try to eat immediately after finishing any training and definitely within 20 mins of the run or session ending.
 Research suggests your immune system is much lower after harder runs for several hours and eating well helps to raise it quickly.
 How many of us squeeze in a quick morning or lunchtime run before work and then don’t eat for ages because there is so much to do or the kids need dropping at school.
 The problem is that your body just won’t fight off a cold as effectively and you can bet your bottom dollar that somebody you meet sneezes on you.
 Those who commute after a morning run or work in a busy office must eat before making that journey!
-I said we would nag you………

 Put Warm Clothes on ASAP

-Focus on quality of Vitamins & Minerals
+Focus On Quality Of Vitamins & Minerals

 Are you sure you are getting enough vitamins & minerals in your diet?
 Have a think about this.
 Chat to a nutritionist if unsure and then consider supplements upon getting quality advice.
 Remember, we lose lots of vitamins & minerals through sweat and training hard and must replace these quickly and naturally.
 Also consider using a sports recovery or hydration drink after each run to get these nutrients straight back into the system.
 There is quite a bit of research out there to suggest high doses of vitamin C can prevent a cold or reduce the length if taken correctly.
 Again, chat to a good nutritionist on these areas.